fattard/FlagsEditorEXPlugin/README.md

 This is a [PKHeX](https://github.com/kwsch/PKHeX) plugin for advanced users.
 It allows you to edit all sorts of Flags and Event Work data from save files.

+## Setup Instructions
+- Download the plugin from the latest release [here](https://github.com/fattard/FlagsEditorEXPlugin/releases/latest).
+- Extract and unblock them in Windows' Properties Menu.
+- Put them in the *plugins* folder that is in the same directory as the PKHeX program path.
+- Check for more instructions examples if you have trouble: [Manually Installing PKHeX Plugins](https://github.com/architdate/PKHeX-Plugins/wiki/Installing-PKHeX-Plugins#manual-installation-or-installing-older-releases).

 ## Actions

 ### Dump all Flags